-(Hey, if you want to skip the short story and just sign up, go ahead and head on over to http://bit.ly/SIGNTHEKELLUP)
+(Hey, if you want to skip the short story and just get your free book, head on over to http://bit.ly/SIGNTHEKELLUP)

 The ether-like blackness of the winter lodge curls around them, cloaking each of the six students in fearsome dark, punctuated only slightly by the full moon gleaming from the windows.